Rudxain/NetGuard/FAQ.md

 No, because if Tasker is allowed to disable NetGuard, any application can disable NetGuard.
 Allowing a security application to be disabled by other applications is not a good idea.

+Unless we take an approach similar to Termux, where the caller app must be granted a custom permission to use the plugin.
+The downside is that it requires the caller to explicitly request that permission in its AndroidManifest.xml, so the devs must be aware of the existence of NetGuard **AND** be willing to add that permission.

 <a name="faq13"></a>
 **(13) How can I remove the ongoing NetGuard entry in the notification screen?**